-The common characteristics of health coaching (taken from two rapid reviews of 275 and 210 articles respectively^{2,7}) are summarised in Figure 3.
+The common characteristics of health coaching (taken from two rapid reviews of 275 and 210 articles respectively) are summarised in Figure 3.

-The principles مراجعا والتقالم a a a a bin a Figure 3.
+Figure 3.
 The principles and skills of health coaching

 KEY HEALTH COACHING PRINCIPLES (ADAPTED FROM OLSEN, 2014) Principles or mindset Purpose Belief Partnership Focus on benefit for the person to improve the health and wellness of patients that people are resourceful and have potential to self-manage the active participation of both patient and clinician thereby providing a tailored or personalised approach Behaviour change skills Goal setting Movement Creating insight Empowerment and goal clarification, based on a person's preferences rather than professionals helping people assess where they are and how they would like to move forward, a recurring process where action is taken through health education, reflective inquiry, client identification of barriers and strategies and self-awareness is perceived as a consequence of health coaching Clinical skills Integration builds on the skills of the coach, eg. clinical skills or lived experience if a lay person or peer